kineticsystem/vscode_ros2/README.md

 - [Microsoft Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance): This is a powerful tool that enhances the Python development experience in Visual Studio Code by providing tools for code analysis, error checking, code navigation, and code completion.

+- [MyPi](https://marketplace.visualstudio.com/items?itemName=ms-python.mypy-type-checker): This is a static type checker for Python.
+It analyzes your Python code and checks for type consistency based on the type hints (annotations) you add to your code.

 - [View Image for Python Debugging](https://marketplace.visualstudio.com/items?itemName=elazarcoh.simply-view-image-for-python-debugging): Extension to display raw images and matplotlib figures inside VSCode while debugging.

 ## Additional Resources